 Every strength athlete can benefit from choosing a belt that’s catered specifically for their sport.
-A powerlifter and strongman athlete often want a cylinder styled belt, which is a belt that wraps around the torso equally.This type of athlete will typically want a stiffer, or more rigid belt for strength movements, as they’re often pressing, squatting, and deadlifting.
+A powerlifter and strongman athlete often want a cylinder styled belt, which is a weight lifting belt that wraps around the torso equally.This type of athlete will typically want a stiffer, or more rigid belt for strength movements, as they’re often pressing, squatting, and deadlifting.

-The recreational and functional fitness athlete will often want a belt that provides support, comfort, and versatility.
+The recreational and functional fitness athlete will often want a weight lifting belt that provides support, comfort, and versatility.
 Since these athletes perform multiple movements during a single workout, then they need a belt that holds up well with power and strength exercises.

-Different Types of Belt Designs
+Different Types of Lifting Belts

-There are multiples types of belt designs, but from our tests and reviews every belt can technically fall into three major categories: cylinder, contoured, and cone.
+There are multiples types of belt designs, but from our tests and reviews every belt can technically fall into three major categories: cylinder, tapered, and cone.
 Each belt has different design attributes to benefit certain types of strength athlete.

 This style belt is the same width at every part and covers the torso equally.
 Belts like the Schiek Model 6010 Double Prong Competition Power Belt and the Rogue Ohio Lifting Belt are perfect examples of this belt design.
 They are designed to support the back, abdomen, and sides evenly with the same amount of material.
 Powerlifters and strongman athletes typically sway towards these belts.

 This belt is often favored by Olympic lifters and recreational athletes because it provides the posterior with extra width, but thins out towards the abdomen.
 The skinnier portion over the abdomen allows the torso to remain mobile while providing support.
-The Eleiko Olympic Weightlifting Belt is the perfect example of this style belt and is actually the belt most associated with Olympic weightlifting.

 This design is possibly the most rarely seen.
 These belts are contoured on the sides, but offer a thicker posterior and anterior section.
 In theory, their design is supposed to follow the natural curvature of the torso.
 The Schiek Model 2004 Lifting Belt utilized this type of belt design to create a versatile, yet supportive belt.
-A stiffer, or more rigid example of this belt would be the Schiek Model L2004 Leather Lifting Belt.

 Multiple Types of Material